NewDawn0/NewDawn0/README.md

 ## About Me
 <details>
 <summary>About NewDawn0 (Tom), a Computer Science Enthusiast...</summary>
-My name is Tom, but you might know me better by my online name, NewDawn0.
-I'm a student with a passion for computer science.
-I have a wide range of interests, including coding, spending time with friends, playing Minecraft, and listening to music.
+My name is Tom, though online, I go by NewDawn0.
+As a student, I harbor a deep passion for computer science, reflected in my diverse interests, including coding, socializing, gaming (particularly Minecraft and Finals), and indulging in music.

-My coding journey started about three years ago when I first learned Python.
-Since then, I've been expanding my skills and currently using Rust for my side projects.
-I'm a firm believer in using a Unix system for coding and have set up well-configured workstations on both Linux and Mac an well as WSL.
+My coding expedition began approximately three years ago with Python as my initial endevour.
+Since then, I've consistently broadened my horizons, currently delving into Rust for my secondary ventures.
+My unwavering advocacy for Unix systems in coding manifests through my meticulously configured workstations spanning Linux, Mac, (and WSL), all of which are configured using Nix.

-When it comes to editors, I'm a big fan of both Emacs and NVim.
-Currently, my favorite is NVim, which I've set up for coding, note-taking, and writing.
-It's a versatile tool that allows me to work efficiently and happily.
+In the realm of editors, both Emacs and NeoVim earn my admiration, though the latter currently occupies my attention.
+Configured adeptly for coding, note-taking, and writing, NeoVim enhances my productivity and overall satisfaction.

-So there you have it!
-I'm a young, ambitious coder with a passion for technology and a thirst for knowledge.
-Let's see where this journey takes us! 💻🚀
+Thus, I present myself: a youthful, ambitious coder, guided by a deep affection for technology and an insatiable thirst for enlightenment.
+Let's embark on this journey together! 💻🚀

 </details>

 ## Languages & Tools